Jacobvs/ftc-firebase-robotics/README.md

 Gradle usage
 ==============

-Add a repository to your root build.gradle:
+Add a repository to your root build.gradle (The one called ftc-app):
 ```
 allprojects {
     repositories {